-My name is Alexander.
-I am a boy.
-I live in Russia.
-I live in a wooden house.
+house.
 I have to walk for two hours to get to school.
 In the winter it is so cold that sometimes I can't go.
 My father is a carpenter and my mother is a nurse.
 Sometimes in the winter it is hard to get food because it is snowing and we live far from the shops.

-My name is Mali.
-I am a girl.
-I live in Thailand.
-My family lives in one room in a wooden house.
+room in a wooden house.
 I have to walk across a long old bridge to get to school.
 Sometimes if there has been heavy rain it is dangerous and I am scared.
 My parents work in the city as traders so they are gone all day.
 After school I look after my brothers and sisters.
 I cook for them and bath them.